 In order to determine the best and worst states to live in, WalletHub compared the 50 states across five key dimensions: 1) Affordability, 2) Economy, 3) Education & Health, 4) Quality of Life, and 5) Safety.

-Finally, we determined each state’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order the states in our sample.
+Finally, we determined each state’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order the states.

 Affordability - Total Points: 20